Blog

 In practice, most applicants can complete the process in 3–6 months, but delays of up to 9–12 months are possible in busy regions like Athens.

 The journey breaks down into eight clear steps, starting with your investment choice and ending with your five-year residence card.
-Only one in-person visit (for biometrics) is mandatory; the rest can be handled by your lawyer under a POA.
+Your lawyer can handle the remaining steps under a Power of Attorney (POA), with only one mandatory in-person visit for biometrics.

 Step 1 (1–2 weeks)